 Practical Use Cases That Justify Geo-Restriction Bypass

 Ad verification and brand safety.
 Advertisers spend millions on geo-targeted campaigns but have no way to verify delivery without seeing ads from the target location.
-A brand running campaigns across 15 European markets needs residential IPs in each country to confirm their ads appear correctly and are not being placed alongside harmful content.
+A brand running campaigns across 15 European markets needs residential IPs in each country to confirm their ads appear correctly and aren't being placed alongside harmful content.

 Journalism and open-source research.
 Investigative journalists accessing government websites, public records, or news sources in restrictive countries often need residential IPs to avoid blocks placed on foreign traffic.